Japanese Katsu Sando

 South Lake Union

-This retail arm of what promises to be Seattle's swankiest new steakhouse specializes in wagyu beef, and from 11:30am to 3pm this no-seat spot serves a small selection of sandwiches including skirt steak w/ poblano peppers, brisket w/ slaw & bbq sauce, etc. that are all to-go.
+This retail arm of what might be Seattle's swankiest steakhouse specializes in Wagyu beef.
+From 11:30am to 3pm this seatless spot serves a small selection of sandwiches including a brisket roll with slaw and BBQ sauce that's not to be missed.

 Un BienAddress and Info